awesomeeng/zephjs/docs/Polyfill.md

 ```

 Note that using the polyfill will add about 115k to your page load, which isn't really that bad, but still much heavier than ZephJS by itself.

+## Using Polyfill with the CLI Bundler

+The bundler will only produce a bundle that works on modern browsers.
+If you want your bundle to be included by others with the polyfill, please include instructions for them on how to do so, as outlined above.
+The bundler cannot inline the polyfill at this time.